Shower Thoughts about Averages

 \begin{array}{rl} \min\limits_{c} & \sum_{i=1}^N p_i |x_i - c| \end{array}

-This optimization problem can be rewritten as a linear program as has a (possibly non-unique) solution that is also used all around Statistics: the median.
+This optimization problem can be rewritten as a linear program and has a (possibly non-unique) solution that is also used all around Statistics: the median.
 This is a constant \mu with the nice property \mathrm{P}(X \le \mu) \ge \frac{1}{2} and \mathrm{P}(X \ge \mu) \ge \frac{1}{2}.

 For any measure of distance between random variables between points, there is some associated constant that minimizes it and, in general, is already an important object in Statistics.
 As an example, try to discover which is the closest constant to X by using the \infty-norm: \left\lVert X-Y\right\rVert_\infty = \max_\omega P(\omega)|X(\omega) - Y(\omega)|.
 In fact, we don’t even have to use a norm!
 Any meaningful notion of distance can to be used to project (non-linearly) on the space of constants.